+1-208-473-2904 (USA - Sales)

 0-800-051-8984 (UK - Sales)

 pt-agent - Agent for Percona Cloud Tools

 pt-agent is the client-side agent for Percona Cloud Tools.
 It is not a general command line tool like other tools in Percona Toolkit, it is configured and controlled through the web at https://cloud.percona.com.
-Please contact Percona or visit https://cloud.percona.com for more information.
+Visit https://cloud.percona.com for more information and to sign up.

 pt-agent is the client-side agent for Percona Cloud Tools (PCT).
 It is controlled and configured through the web app at https://cloud.percona.com.
-An account with Percona is required to use pt-agent.
-Please contact Percona or visit https://cloud.percona.com for more information.
+Visit https://cloud.percona.com for more information and to sign up.

 pt-agent, or “the agent”, is a single, unique instance of the tool running on a server.
 Two agents cannot run on the same server (see --pid).

 The agent is a daemon that runs as root.
 It should be started with --daemonize.
-It connects periodically to Percona to update its configuration and services, and it schedules --run-service and --send-data instances of itself.
+It connects periodically to Percona to update its configuration and services, and it schedules --run-service and --send-data instances of itself using cron.
 Other than “INSTALLING” and starting the agent locally, all control and configuration is done through the web at https://cloud.percona.com.

 pt-agent must be installed and ran as root.
 It is possible to run as a non-root user, but this requires a more complicated and manual installation.
 Please contact Percona for help if you need to run pt-agent as a non-root user.